locallycompact/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2021-10-14

+### Added

+- New supported node to client version `NodeToClientV_11` with a new mini-protocol:
+  - `LocalTxMonitor`: Query information about the node's local mempool.

 ## Circa 2021-09-22

 ### Added